Wellness Wednesday :: unique remedies for common colds

 blog post unique remedies for common colds jennifer raye

-In Chinese Medicine illnesses can have thermal natures that are either cold or hot.
+In Chinese Medicine, illnesses can have thermal natures, either cold or hot.
 This thermal nature determines which herbs and plants to use for treatment.
-Listen in to find out what thermal nature your cold is and how to treat it.
+Listen in to find out what type of thermal nature your cold has and how to treat it.

 Eastern systems of medicine recognize that illnesses have different energetic characters.
-So while western medicine may diagnose multiple people with the same illness those same people will have a different energetic diagnosis.
+So while Western medicine may diagnose multiple people with the same illness, those same people will receive different energetic diagnoses.

-For example when you have a common cold your symptoms can present differently than a friends or your child’s.
-These differences may relate to what virus or bacteria you were exposed to but could also relate to any underlying weaknesses your particular body has or just your general constitution.
+For example, when you have a common cold, your symptoms may differ from a friend’s or your child’s.
+These differences may relate to what virus or bacteria you were exposed to, but could also relate to any underlying weaknesses your particular body has, or just your general constitution.

-In Chinese Medicine and Ayurveda there are a few basic types of common colds.
-First it can be helpful to decipher whether your condition is “hot” or “cold”.
+In Chinese Medicine and Ayurveda, there are a few basic types of common colds.
+First, it can be helpful to decipher whether your condition is “hot” or “cold”.
 This will help to determine whether you want to use heating or cooling remedies.
-It can also be helpful to determine how much stagnation or what we call damp, phlegm or Amma is in the body.
-This sticky mucus type congestion slows the body down and is a breeding ground for pathogens.
+It can also be helpful to determine how much stagnation, or what we call damp, phlegm, or amma, is in the body.
+This sticky, mucus-like congestion slows the body down and provides a breeding ground for pathogens.

-For most infections and weaknesses in the body its a good idea to reduce or cut out sugar and eat a whole plant based diet with lots of greens.
+For most infections and weaknesses in the body, it’s a good idea to reduce or eliminate sugar and to eat a whole plant-based diet with lots of greens.
 This will reduce inflammation and support the body in healing.
-Some people find that during the first few days of a common cold they don’t feel like eating and doing a day long fast with just simple broths can be quite helpful.
+Some people find that during the first few days of a common cold, they don’t feel like eating, and doing a day-long fast with just simple broths can be quite helpful.

-If your condition is “cold” you’ll have a stronger aversion to cold, you’ll have more aches and pains, you might have a headache, and your congestion will be more runny and dilute.
-In this case you want to take more warming herbs like ginger (Sheng Jiang), cinnamon (Gui Zhi) and garlic.
+If your condition is “cold,” you’ll have a stronger aversion to cold, you’ll have more aches and pains, you might have a headache, and your congestion will be more runny and diluted.
+In this case, you want to take more warming herbs, such as ginger (Sheng Jiang), cinnamon (Gui Zhi), and garlic.
 Stay warm and especially protect your upper back near vertebrae C7 – this is where pathogens are thought to enter the body.
-You can also go to a sauna or steam or have a hot bath and then wrap yourself in blankets to encourage the body to sweat.
+You can also go to a sauna or steam room, or have a hot bath, and then wrap yourself in blankets to encourage sweating.

-If your condition is “hot” you’ll have more fever, a feeling of heat, sweating, sore throat, thirst and your mucus may be thicker or more yellow.
-In this case you’ll want to take more cooling remedies like peppermint or (Bo He).
+If your condition is “hot,” you’ll have a higher fever, a feeling of heat, sweating, a sore throat, and thirst, and your mucus may be thicker or more yellow.
+In this case, you’ll want to take more cooling remedies like peppermint or (Bo He).
 Or try chrysanthemum flower (Ju Hua).
-It’s used as a cooling summer tea in Asia and is a wonderful plant to use with heat conditions especially if you have red or itchy eyes.
+It’s used as a cooling summer tea in Asia and is a wonderful plant for hot conditions, especially if you have red or itchy eyes.

 And of course – remember all the basics – get lots of rest and drink lots of water!
 Taking higher doses of vitamin C during this time can also be very helpful.

-To prevent frequent colds support your immune system by reducing stress and making sure you get enough sleep.
+To prevent frequent colds, support your immune system by reducing stress and making sure you get enough sleep.
 You can also take a formula called “Jade Windscreen” (Yu Ping Feng San).
-This is especially true if you get colds easily, you tend to be tired and weak, and you spontaneously sweat.
-But don’t take this formula if you have night sweats – in that case another formula would work more effectively for you.
+This is especially true if you get colds easily, tend to be tired and weak, and sweat spontaneously.
+But don’t take this formula if you have night sweats – in that case, another formula would work more effectively for you.

-So now you know a few different expressions of the common cold and how to treat them.
-Let me know in the comments below how you treat your common cold and if you found this video helpful.
+So now you know a few different expressions of the common cold and how to treat them!

 Share This Post: